 Unitary Patent System

 The new EU patent regime was intended to provide patentees with the option to apply for a single pan-EU Unitary Patent (UP) covering most of the EU.
 It would also create the Unified Patent Court (UPC) to hear and determine patent disputes on an EU-wide basis.

 The additional protection afforded to patentees by Supplementary Protection Certificates (SPCs) is part of UK law by virtue of two EU Regulations.
-These extensions to patent protection of up to 5 years are very valuable and similar extensions are available in many countries around the world (e.g. the US and Japan).It is possible that the Great Repeal Bill will act to preserve any SPCs that have been previously applied for under the regulations by incorporating those regulations into UK law.
+These extensions to patent protection of up to 5 years are very valuable and similar extensions are available in many countries around the world (e.g. the US and Japan).It is possible that the EU Withdrawal Act will act to preserve any SPCs that have been previously applied for under the regulations by incorporating those regulations into UK law.
 Following this it is likely that equivalent regulations will be enacted by the UK Government but it is unclear what the nature of these will be and how far SPC rights will extend in the UK in the future.

 This article is part of our Brexit series